PiaHan/TakingOverGoogleAppsScript/README.md

 </p>

 <h6>Failure notification settings</h6>
 Choose 'Notify Daily' or 'Notify Weekly'.
 Immediate error will be reported by users.
-Some errors happen but don't affect the
+Some errors happen but don't affect the workflow.